Utah Deaf History and Culture

 Author's Note

-I had such a wonderful time working with the Historical Timeline Panels Committee!
+It was a pleasure working with the Historical Timeline Panels Committee!
 A big thank you to Diego Acosta, Joene Nicolaisen, and Robin Traveller for being such great collaborators.
 I'm especially grateful to Diego for inviting me to be part of this fantastic project.

-Our mission was to design panels that celebrate our history and pay tribute to remarkable leaders like Robert G. Sanderson and W. David Mortensen.
-These individuals played a huge role in turning the community center into a welcoming space where people can gather, enjoy activities, and access services in American Sign Language.
+Our mission was to design panels that celebrate our history and pay tribute to remarkable leaders, such as Robert G. Sanderson and W. David Mortensen.
+These individuals played a significant role in transforming the community center into a welcoming space where people can gather, participate in activities, and access services in American Sign Language.

 The Robert G. Sanderson Community Center of the Deaf and Hard of Hearing proudly displays these panels in its museum area.
 If you're ever in the neighborhood, please stop by and take a look!